MihaiDavid05/Alignment-and-Benchmarking-for-Drone-Vision-Dataset/labeling/README.md

 backgound - black, building - red, road - blue, water - green.

 **IMPORTANT**: Check that the human annotated drone labels have the same format.
 Check the function ```change_human_drone_anns()``` from ```organise.py```.
+Make sure that the human labels are also under ```data``` folder, as suggested in the above project tree structure.

 Images from our dataset are satellite and drone images of 5280 x 3956 pixels.
 There are 4 classes in total, i.e. 'background', 'building', 'road' and 'water'.